 Consultant sentenced to house arrest for 2019 supermarket assault

 Aug.
-23—A longtime local political consultant will spend two months on house arrest for shoving an employee of a South Scranton supermarket almost three years ago.
+24—A longtime local political consultant will spend two months on house arrest for shoving an employee of a South Scranton supermarket almost three years ago.

-Judge Michael J. Barrasse also ordered Gilhooley, 64, to serve 90 days of probation.
+Judge Michael Barrasse also ordered Gilhooley, 64, to serve 90 days of probation.

 Barrasse convicted Gilhooley of summary charges of harassment and disorderly conduct but found him not guilty of misdemeanor simple assault on May 25 after a nonjury trial.